Hotel Transylvania: The Series: Production

-Hotel Transylvania: The Series voice cast is based in Toronto, Ontario, Canada, with the Dayton/Walters casting agency being responsible for the casting.
+Hotel Transylvania: The Series' voice cast is based in Toronto, Ontario, Canada, with the Dayton/Walters casting agency being responsible for the casting.
 None of the original cast returned for the show.

 Episodes

+Development

+The series was announced in July 2015 as a co-production between Sony Pictures Animation and Nelvana, for which the series would premiere in 2017.
+Distribution rights were shared between Sony Pictures and Corus Entertainment, with Sony Pictures Television handling the United States and Nelvana Enterprises for all other territories alongside select consumer product rights.
+Sony Pictures Animation would handle global consumer product rights for toys, games and publishing.

+In September 2018, the series was renewed for a second season.

 Broadcast

-Sony Pictures Animation licensed Hotel Transylvania: The Series for platforms in Africa, Asia, Australia and New Zealand, Europe (excluding Germany), Latin America, the Middle East, and the United States.
-Sony Pictures Television is the distributor in the United States, while Nelvana Enterprises, successor of Nelvana International, is the distributor of the Hotel Transylvania: The Series internationally.
-The series debuted on Teletoon in Fall 2017 in Canada.
+On June 20, 2016, Sony Pictures Animation and Nelvana announced a global broadcast and on-demand deal with Disney Channels Worldwide, where the series would air on a respective Disney Channel network in Africa, Asia, Africa, Asia, Australia and New Zealand, Europe, Latin America, the Middle East, and the United States.
+It was also announced that Corus Entertainment, Nelvana's parent company, would air the series on their version of Disney Channel and its French counterpart La Chaîne Disney.
+The Disney deal excluded Germany, where Nelvana instead pre-sold the series to Super RTL in November.

+While planned to premiere on Disney Channel in Canada, the series would instead premiere on sister channel Teletoon in October 2017.
 In India, the series premiered on December 18, 2017, on Disney Channel India.
-The series was shown in Germany by Super RTL in 2018 and also on CITV in the UK the same year.
 Repeats of the series started airing on Disney XD in the United States as of October 2019.
 The last eight episodes of the first season were shown on Netflix in the United States on June 25, 2018, a year after the show premiered.